 He is also a passionate and gifted educator and a brilliant photographer.

-He has enjoyed the ecological hot spots of Aliigator Hole and Ringwood Hills many times and is keen to help others understand and enjoy these special places.
+He has enjoyed the ecological hot spots of Aliigator Hole and Adelaide River Hills many times and is keen to help others understand and enjoy these special places.